 If you gaze to the right, you will see Pienza in the distance on top of a glorious gentle hill looking over the expanse of this enchanting valley.

-The harmonious integration of earthy-toned medieval era architecture paired with its breathtaking views makes Montichiello a romantic village that will enchant you and beckon your return.
+The harmonious integration of earthy-toned medieval-era architecture paired with its breathtaking views makes Monticchiello a romantic village that will enchant you and beckon your return.

 Not to be missed near Montichiello is the idyllic windy road lined with exclamatory cypress trees that have made their way on many postcards.
-We can take you there on our Valley of Paradise tour as the postcard view is off the main road and so easy to miss.
+We can take you there on our Valley of Paradise tour and on our Enchanting Tuscany tour as the postcard view is off the main road and so easy to miss.

 What else to see near Montichiello: